majogamit/DTL-Web-Scraping-Project/ReadMe.md

 - If the file download fails on one or more days, the script provides the ability to redownload the missed file(s) based on the specified dates or date range.
 - The redownloading process is automatic and does not require manual intervention.
 The script handles it based on the provided instructions.
 - Although the website only lists the recent files, the script can download older files by specifying the desired dates or date range.

-## How to Submit

-To submit your solution, please send a `.tar.gz` or `.zip` file containing all the relevant files to the email thread where you received the project instructions.

-If you have any questions or need clarification, please email careers@dytech

-lab.com.

-Thank you!